patrick-steele-idem/browser-refresh/README.md

 browser-refresh
 ===============
 This module improves productivity by enabling instant web page refreshes anytime a front-end resource is modified on the server.
+This module supports live reloading of CSS and JavaScript without doing a full page refresh.
 This module utilizes the very efficient [chokidar](https://github.com/paulmillr/chokidar) module for watching for changes to the file system.
 Web sockets are used to communicate with the browser.
 Minimal application code changes are required to benefit from this module.

 # Overview